 a new mortality study on Iraq just brought back the discussion about the Lancet papers.
 (Lancet 2004 and lancet 2006)

-"Violence-Related Mortality in Iraq from 2002 to 2006" published in the "new england journal of medicine"
+the study "Violence-Related Mortality in Iraq from 2002 to 2006" published in the "new england journal of medicine"

 is used by the usual suspect (lead by one David Kane) and in right wing editorials (WSJ) as a contradiction of the Lancet results.